Debt collectors can now contact you on social media, text you - NewsBreak

 However, there are limits.
 Debt collectors don’t need your permission to reach out but they must identify themselves and give you a way to opt out of being contacted online.
 The messages also must be private.
 For example, debt collectors can message you on Facebook but cannot post on your public page or any other place it can be seen by your contacts.

-The rules clarify that before a collector reports a debt to a credit rating agency, they must attempt to speak with the borrower in person or wait at least 14 days after sending a letter or virtual communication, including social media contacting, before reporting.To fight Omicron, Biden to add travel rules, make at-home COVID tests free
+The rules clarify that before a collector reports a debt to a credit rating agency, they must attempt to speak with the borrower in person or wait at least 14 days after sending a letter or virtual communication, including social media contacting, before reporting.‘Buy now, pay later’ surges with holiday shopping

 The CFPB said the change “clarifies how debt collectors can communicate with you, including what information they’re required to provide at the outset of collection about the debt, your rights in debt collection and how you can exercise those rights.”Copyright 2021 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.